 Finding Your Path

 For many students, earning an associate of science degree is a good way to go.
-Not only does an AS degree provide you with flexible options post-graduation, it can also help you explore your interests in greater depth without piling on too much student debt in the process.
+Not only does an AS degree provide you with flexible options post-graduation, but it can also help you explore your interests in greater depth without piling on too much student debt in the process.
+You can find scholarships, connect with educators and community members, and more at Tallo.